HangingClowns/ThirdSpace-offsite/README.md

 ### Backend

-Build an Express app that handles the following:
+You'll find an Express app in `packages/server`.
+Please build it to handle the following:

 - Creating a new room (you can store rooms in memory if you'd like)
 - Joining a room if it exists